Community Health Needs Assessment

 - Dementias, including Alzheimer’s disease

-Based on survey and focus group results, Asante developed its Community Health Improvement Plan.
+Based on survey and focus group results, Asante developed its Community Health Improvement Plan (CHIP) to include initiatives to be carried out by Asante Ashland Community Hospital, Asante Rogue Regional Medical Center and Asante Three Rivers Medical Center.
 This plan serves as a guide as Asante addresses the top 12 community health needs as identified by the assessment.